mui/material-ui/docs/pages/blog/mui-core-v5.md

 ## Thank you

 Finally, one last thank you to everyone who's contributed to MUI Core v5.
-We have reached almost 6,000 commits on this effort alone.
 The whole team is very excited about this release!
 It's just the beginning.
 We will keep working hard to deliver the best possible React UI components while making it accessible to the many.